mirror/dd-wrt/src/router/python/Doc/library/ctypes.rst

       is zero.
 If the source buffer is not large enough a :exc:`ValueError` is raised.

+      .. audit-event:: ctypes.cdata/buffer pointer,size,offset ctypes._CData.from_buffer_copy

    .. method:: from_address(address)

       This method returns a ctypes type instance using the memory specified by *address* which must be an integer.

+      .. audit-event:: ctypes.cdata address ctypes._CData.from_address

+         This method, and others that indirectly call this method, raises an :ref:`auditing event <auditing>` ``ctypes.cdata`` with argument
+         ``address``.

    .. method:: from_param(obj)